Wednesday, March 25, 2020

 How to create Jenkinsfile | How to configure Declarative Pipeline | create Jenkins Pipeline As code

-Please find steps below for configuring pipeline as a code - Jenkinsfile.
+Please find steps below for configuring Declarative Jenkins pipeline using Jenkinsfile.

 Pre-requisites: